soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### The investigation email messages page

-By clicking the Email node or Email tab for an investigation, we are taken to a page that shows all the email clusters identified as part of the investigation.
+By clicking the Email node or Email tab for an investigation, you go to a page that shows all the email clusters identified as part of the investigation.

 Given the sheer volume of email that users in an organization send and receive, the process of
 - clustering email messages based on similar attributes from a message header, body, URL and attachment,
 - separating malicious email from the good email, and
-- taking action on malicious email messages,
+- taking action on malicious email messages

 can take many hours.
 We are now automating this process with AIR.